KramerTech/TreasuryDirectExtension/README.md

 # TreasuryDirect Password Enabler

-The on-screen keyboard annoyed me the two times a year I'd log in to check my I-bonds.
-So I spent twenty minutes making this extension that automatically removes the "read-only" flag from the password field on TreasuryDirect.com, allowing you to type your password or use a password manager instead of clicking it.
+The on-screen keyboard annoyed me the two times a year I'd log in to check my I-bonds on TreasuryDirect.com.
+So, I spent twenty minutes making this extension that automatically removes the "read-only" flag from the password field, allowing you to type your password or use a password manager instead of clicking it in.

 If I use it for the next 30 years, it'll have just about saved me the time it took to make.